CGum/virtual-assistant/README.md

 • Ask for "current time"

-• Ask to "search" or "search for" anything <br> &nbsp;&nbsp;&nbsp;&nbsp;- "Search" - then you have to say what you want to search right after it ex.
-Search dogs <br> &nbsp;&nbsp;&nbsp;&nbsp;- "Search for" - as long as those two words are present in the sentence, anything said after "for" will be searched ex.
-Search all over the &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;internet for dogs
+• Ask to "search" or "search for" anything <br> - "Search" - then you have to say what you want to search right after it ex.
+Search dogs <br> - "Search for" - as long as those two words are present in the sentence, anything said after "for" will be searched ex.
+Search all over the internet for dogs

-• Ask to "find location" <br> &nbsp;&nbsp;&nbsp;&nbsp;- a location will be found using Google Maps ex.
+• Ask to "find location" <br> - a location will be found using Google Maps ex.
 Find location Los Angeles California

 • Ask the assistants what's "your name?"